 (2) Elite Collegiate: Athlete who qualifies according to the criteria listed above, and does not accept prize money.

-Elite athletes holding an elite license from their National Federation or having raced as an elite athlete in international events are prohibited from competing within age group categories as an age group athlete or for age group awards in events where there is an elite division or awards.
+Elite athletes holding an elite license from their National Federation or having raced as an elite athlete in international events are prohibited from competing within age group categories as an age group athlete or for age group awards.
+Elite athletes are eligible for overall, open or elite division awards only.
 Prior to entering any USAT event, athletes must disclose their elite status and that failure to disclose such is cause for Disqualification and up to a one year suspension from USAT sanctioned events.

 b.
 Age Group.
 The following divisions shall be available within the age group category of membership: (i) regular membership; (ii) youth membership (17 years of age and younger as defined in Section 3.2a).

 2.5 Prize Money.
 Distribution of prize money shall comply with the following standards:

 a.
 When prize money is available in any event, no restrictive rules or conditions which have the effect of impeding performance may be placed upon any one category of members or group of participants unless such rules or conditions are imposed equally upon all those participants who are eligible for prize money.

 b.
 Prize money for any sanctioned event shall be distributed equally between men and women in both amount and depth.
 For each placing where prize money is offered for one gender, including any bonus for swim, bike, or run placing, there must be a corresponding and equal place for the other gender offering the same amount of prize money.